Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

 The heart of Irish traditional music, Doolin is not to be missed for those who want to immerse in Irish culture and enjoy traditional Irish music.
 All local pubs here are at your service and don’t let you leave without whistling some of the Irish tunes first.

-Don’t Miss the Burren when Visiting Doolin Village for the First Time
+Don’t Miss the Burren while Visiting Doolin Village for the First Time

-You are just a stone’s throw away from the stunning Burren when visiting Doolin.
+In Doolin, you are just a stone’s throw away from the stunning Burren.
 The village is located on the far edge of the Burren and Cliffs of Moher Geopark.
 A short drive from here takes you to a completely different Ireland.
 A place you couldn’t possibly imagine to see in this part of the world.

 Vast Irish fields with typical short stone walls disappear.
 Limestone rock landscapes replace them, making you feel like you’ve just landed on another planet.